Postgraduate research

 How to apply

-Select the project you want to apply for from the project options on the tab below.
+Select the project you want to apply for from the project options.
 Alternatively you can simply apply to join the programme without choosing a project at the application stage.

 Please apply using the guidelines below:

-2. Complete and submit your Leicester PhD application using the Apply Button at the bottom of the page.* Select September 2023 in the drop down menu.
-(NB The online application will show Genetics regardless of the project you apply for.
-The academic department may change at the point of offer)
+2. Complete and submit your Leicester PhD application using the Apply Button at the bottom of the page.
+Select September 2025 in the drop down menu.

 4. Review the MIBTP Data Privacy Policy to understand how we process your personal data.